ysfkel/HOCReact/property-recommendation.readme.md

 npm install
 ```

-start the local blockchain by running the following command in a command line
+start the local host by running

 ```
- ganache-cli
+ npm start
 ```
 Before the next step,
 open the migrations folder , in the contracts migration file replace the 'OWNER' variable